adgellida/chocolateyautomaticpackages/ReadMe.md

 Advices

+* 18/1/14 - Moved all the images to "images" folder.
 * 21/09/14 - Updated checks on ketarin.
 * 23/08/14 - There're a lot of manual packages, for testing causes or for impossibility to do it auto.
 * 24/05/14 - Go to "1.SCRIPTS" folder and execute what you want.
 Packages are on "MULTIINSTALL.ps1" and on "MULTIINSTALL_2.ps1" there are extra packages.